RyanWelly/lisp-in-rs-macros/README.md

         );
 ```
-It appears to work, but trying to evaluate `((lambda (X) X) (quote a))` in the interpreter takes more than 30 seconds and generates far more than 1 million+ tokens before cargo gets sigkilled.
+It appears to work, but trying to evaluate `((lambda (X) X) (quote a))` in the interpreter takes more than 30 seconds and generates far more than a million tokens before cargo gets sigkilled.
 Using the explicit y combinator for recursion isn't particularly efficient here!
 To fix this, I should add an explicit recursion primitive.
+If you want a wonderful walktrhough of how to write something like a metacircular evaluator, Paul Graham's "Roots of Lisp" is awesome.